 Human beings are wired to respond to stories, and we remember things that have an emotional impact on us.
+Think about it.
+We can watch an emotionally charged story on the news and remember it for weeks or even months.
+The same is true when writing a book.
 When you write your book, there’s a nonfiction writer tool you can use to impact the reader.
 It affects them on an emotional level, so they will remember what they read.

 How do you do that?
 Well, it’s not so complicated.
 One way to impact your reader is to bring them in close, to make them feel like they’re right there in the room with you.
 You do that by creating scenes that use the nonfiction writer tool of sensory language.

 Sensory language is just what it sounds like – it’s the language of our five senses.
 When you use sensory language, you describe what you saw, felt, heard, tasted, and smelled.
 You don’t write, “I was sad when my girlfriend left me.”
 You write, “When she told me she was leaving, she smiled as she whispered the words, ‘I’m leaving you.’
 My throat clamped tight.
 I blinked hard, so I wouldn’t cry, but one hot tear fell and salted my upper lip.”

 In this passage, you find four of the five senses: She told me–hearing; throat clamped tight and hot tear–feeling; she smiled–sight; she whispered–hearing; salted my upper lip–taste.
 The only sense not included is the sense of smell.

 Sensory language punches up your writing and engages the reader.
 It breaks up the monotony and helps the reader to visualize the scene, so they can experience it.

 Take a look at the two passages below, and notice how sensory language makes a difference.